 I was born over her eyelids.
 In her mind, she was laying on the ground watching the sky through the moving branches.
 When one cheek is cold of shade and the other one is burning up.
 I was born like a stencil of warmth over her body, like a tree over her nap.

-Multimedia Installation, 2019.
-Short-throw projector, projection screen, V-Flats, pillows, audio, 5 minutes, loop.
+When my Mother Was Pregnant, 2019.
+Multimedia installation: short-throw projector, projection screen, V-Flats, pillows, audio, 5 minutes, loop.